Talks and publications

 From Iterators To Ranges — The Upcoming Evolution Of the Standard Library

 Pairs of iterators are ubiquitous throughout the C++ library.
-It is generally accepted that combining such a pair into a single entity usually termed Range delivers more concise and readable code.
-Defining the precise semantics of such Range concept proves surprisingly tricky, however.
+It is generally accepted that combining such a pair into a single entity, usually termed a range, delivers more concise and readable code.
+However, defining the precise semantics of the range concept proves surprisingly tricky.
 Theoretical considerations conflict with practical ones.
 Some design goals are mutually incompatible altogether.

 A Practical Approach to Error Handling